damienmha/us-colleges-analysis/README.md

 by Damien Ha

 ## Description
 This project is still ongoing.
-The goal is to analyze various quantitaive variables relating to admission and attendance of the top 100 US collegs.
+The goal is to analyze various quantitative variables relating to admission and attendance of the top 100 US colleges, then attempt to classify colleges by state using machine learning.

 ## Dataset
 I obtained the data from UCLA's Summer 2021 Session C Stats 20 course page.